-The Trust is therefore, allowed to carry out regular housekeeping activities even if this means deleting or amending personal data after the receipt of a SAR.
+Therefore, the School is allowed to carry out regular housekeeping activities even if this means deleting or amending personal data after the receipt of a SAR.
 The Trust is not allowed to amend or delete data to avoid supplying the data.

-How to locate information
+How to Locate Information